abrissette/concatfinder/README.md

 This program is the result of a coding exercise I tried (Kata Eight: Conflicting Objectives) Full detail of the Kata can be found [here](http://codekata.pragprog.com/2007/01/kata_eight_conf.html)

+In the Kata it is requested to make three different solutions for the same problem with a different focus in mind.
+The git master branch correspond to "Performance" focus and the two other correspod to branches "readability" and "extensibility".

 How to run
 ----------
 to start the program, clone the repo and add a file that contain the words list to the root directory (ex:wordlist.txt)